AbiT-246/Peek_2/README.md

 4. Display statistics of new password

-Yes, we want to keep ourselves accountable as well!
-We will present the statistics showing the strength of the generated passwords compared to commonly used passwords or the password you use.
+Yes, it's important to keep ourselves accountable as well!
+The website provides the option to check the strength of the newly provided password to gain a tangible understanding of its relative security.

 # Index